When a doctor is experiencing burnout, it can lead to adverse outcomes and poor patient-physician communication. Find out more.

 Nonadherence, fragmented care

 Physician burnout—defined by emotional exhaustion, depersonalization and a lack of sense of personal accomplishment—can interfere with quality patient care.
-For example, a physician who is burned out may be less unlikely to uncover that a patient wasn’t taking the first or second diabetes drug.
+For example, a physician who is burned out may be less likely to uncover that a patient wasn’t taking the first or second diabetes drug.

 Instead, the physician is likely to refer more, less likely to uncover nonadherence and more likely to prescribe a third or fourth medication unnecessarily, said AMA member Dr. Brown.
 This leads to fragmented care, poor outcomes, patient dissatisfaction and higher cost.